jnaiman/csci-p-14110/lesson01/lecture01.md

 notes: so now we've covered all our who what hows!
 Lets get into the first bit of knowledge that we need - a bit of background about astronomy

+A lot of this might be review for folks, but its good that we all have the same basic knowledge about exactly where we are in space and time.

 ---

 ## Astronomy